Sam Mondry-Cohen, who built Washington’s analytics department, is leaving the Nationals

 Once Mondry-Cohen departs, the highest-ranking member will be Lee Mendelowitz, whose title is director of baseball research.
 But since Mondry-Cohen and Van Lenten were both key in translating data to players and coaches, the Nationals will likely look to hire someone with some blend of analytics and baseball and experience.
 For Mondry-Cohen, that mix was cultivated over time.

 “He really started to understand that you have to relate to the players, that you have to relate to the talent,” Zimmerman said.
 “The best thing he does is take time to reach out and listen to players, which I thought was really cool.
-He was good about say, ‘Look man, I can’t do what you do, I just want to win.
+He was good about saying, ‘Look man, I can’t do what you do, I just want to win.
 And I think I have stuff that can help you win.
 If you want to have a discussion, great.
 If not, I think you’re not using everything at your disposal to making yourself better and helping us win.'

 “You know, he always circled back to just wanting to win.
 At the end of the day, that’s what we all want.”